 4. Avoid Skating in the Rain

-In addition, the wheels are small and hard.
+Also, the wheels are small and hard.
 Smaller wheels tend to be more stable and easier to control.
 The artwork on the underside is great, too.
-And the Mini-logo trucks last.
-However, its small wheels may give you problems in places with rocks and cracks.
-But you can always install larger wheels.
+And the Mini-logo trucks on this complete board work well and are durable.